Skip to Content

 Faculty Bios

-David Sella-Villa - David Sella Villa is the Chief Privacy Officer for the State of South Carolina and heads the state’s Enterprise Privacy Office.
+David Sella-Villa - David Sella Villa is an Assistant Professor of Law at the University of South Carolina Joseph F. Rice School of Law who specializes in teaching Data Privacy Law and Cybersecurity.
+He was formerly the Chief Privacy Officer for the State of South Carolina and headed the state’s Enterprise Privacy Office.

-David is also an Adjunct Professor of Law at the University of South Carolina School of Law, where he teaches Data Privacy Law.
+David was also an Adjunct Professor of Law at the University of South Carolina School of Law, where he taught Data Privacy Law.
 He holds several privacy certifications.
 David is also a member of the SC Interagency Drone Users Consortium and the Sedona Conference.
 David is also the author of law review articles dealing with privacy and emerging technologies.

 Prior to being Chief Privacy Officer for the State of South Carolina, David was Assistant General Counsel for the South Carolina Department of Administration.
 Prior to that, David worked as General Counsel for a private aviation company.
 He earned his law degree from the College of William & Mary, where he continues to serve as Adjunct Faculty.
 He also has degrees from the London School of Economics and West Virginia University.